-Disney Princess Spirit Jerseys Have Arrived At Walt Disney World And People Are Losing Their Minds [PHOTOS]
+Disney Princess Spirit Jerseys Have Arrived At Walt Disney World, And People Are Losing Their Minds [Photos]

 The Snow White and the Seven Dwarfs spirit jersey is multi-colored with blue, white, and yellow.
 The writing on the back of the jersey is red as is the awesome-looking apple on the front.

 Each of the Disney Princess spirit jerseys retail for $59.99 plus tax and come in sizes of extra small to double extra large.
-At Walt Disney World, they were first dropped into Tren-D at Disney Springs, but as of this morning, they were going very very fast.
+At Walt Disney World, they were first dropped into Tren-D at Disney Springs, but as of this morning, they were going very fast.

 In time, they will spread out to other retail locations, but it may take a while to get them back in stock.

 Spirit jerseys are truly the big thing right now on college campuses and all over the place, but it only took Disney a short while to catch on.
 The rose gold, vintage, and Minnie Mouse designs went quickly, but it does seem as if they’ve met their match.
-Walt Disney World now has the Disney Princess spirit jerseys and they are selling out in a hurry, but if you don’t get one at this time, you can keep your eyes peeled for a restock.
+Walt Disney World now has the Disney Princess spirit jerseys, and they are selling out in a hurry.
+If you don’t get one at this time, you can keep your eyes peeled for a restock.